 Regardless of whether returns are made in-house or through the freight forwarder or customs agents, there will be additional costs for all parties concerned in dealing with and processing the information.
 Carriers will have additional costs over and above the customs declarations.
-Emanifests and safety and security declarations must be made by them which consolidate much of the underlying customs information.
+Safety and security declarations must be made by them which consolidate much of the underlying customs information.

 In addition to these basic compliance costs, significant costs may be incurred where there are random risk-based checks at the border.
 The trader will bear this risk and cost.
 The trader may also effectively bear the risk and cost of delays caused by interventions and checks of other goods, which are included in the same container load.

 Although it is impossible to predict the course of future currency movements a more difficult Brexit than that anticipated by the markets, is likely to lead to a further fall in the value of sterling.
 The immediate aftermath of the Brexit referendum saw a very substantial fall in sterling relative to the euro.
 Further sudden falls are a distinct possibility given the potential for economic disruption and the unexpected turns of events.

 Formal or informal hedging may be appropriate.
 Banks have internal treasury departments that may advise on and provide financial products to manage currency risk.
 Some non -bank specialist providers, offer similar services.
 The products are regulated, and specialist advice is required.